 On Saturday evening, we decided to grab our bikes and take a ride on the Lewis and Clark Bike/Pedestrian trail.
 We love to head down towards Hobie Cat beach and see all the catamarans parked along the shoreline.
 This trail offers slightly over 9 miles of blacktop riding, half of which is along the lakeside with gorgeous views as you ride or stroll.
 The trail is mostly flat and includes a great mix of sun and shade.
 Time it just right and you may even encounter some wildlife as you go!
 We almost always see deer within steps of the trail the closer it gets to sunset and beyond.
 Pack a headlamp and stay out past dark for an adventurous experience or head back to camp for some s’mores over the fire!
 Can you really say you went camping if you didn’t eat s’mores?

 On Sunday morning, the temps were already well into the upper 80s, so we decided to adjust our plans and head indoors to check out the Gavins Point National Fish Hatchery and Aquarium.
 It's just one of the 70 fish hatcheries located nationwide!
 The indoor aquarium is air-conditioned and offers a glimpse into all the aquatic life you can find at Lewis and Clark Lake and the local Missouri River system.
-Once you make it through the aquarium, you can head out back along the nature path that will lead you to the rearing ponds/stock dams for a guided tour (note: may not be available due to COVID) and fish-feeding opportunities!
+Once you make it through the aquarium, you can head out back along the nature path that will lead you to the rearing ponds/stock dams for a guided tour and fish-feeding opportunities!

 A trip to Lewis and Clark State Recreation Area isn’t complete without a stop at Gavins Point Dam.
 Park at the dam and head over to the railing for a glimpse at the fish you can see below!
 Often times you can see gar and carp swimming below, plus the occasional paddlefish jumping out of the water with its unique spoonbill!
 We like to refer to this as “Midwest Whale Watching”!
 My family could sit for hours and watch the paddlefish jump and splash back down into the water.
 In June, archery paddlefish season opens.
 During this time, you will see archery tag holders down below the dam atop platforms on their boats, bows in hand waiting for their opportunity to get a paddlefish!
 We love to watch them take their shots and see how successful they are!